lizardlab/bluebase/README.md

 6. Change your password and username for security.

 ## TODO
- * Stress testing
+ - [ ] Stress testing
- * Adding support for multiple database systems
+ - [ ] Adding support for multiple database systems
- * Adding an install script to lessen the installation burden

 ## License